Shammuramat: Reign of Adad-nirari III

 The most serious indicator of Shammuramat's exceptional power and influence, and the main evidence used by scholars who support her being a co-regent, is a boundary stele (marker of the border) erected by Adad-nirari near modern-day Pazarcık in Turkey.
 Variations in the often formulaic Assyrian royal inscriptions were typically historically and ideologically important.
 The Pazarcık Stele establishes that Shammuramat accompanied her son on a military campaign against the Kingdom of Kummuh in Syria; she is the only known ancient Assyrian woman to take part in a campaign.
 In 2020, Sebastian Fink suggested that the fact that she was mentioned as prominently as she was in the text might indicate that the campaign was in fact led by Shammuramat and that Adad-nirari was not present.
 The inscription on the stele ascribes the fighting activities themselves solely to Adad-nirari, anything else would not have been possible in Assyrian ideology, but the important activity of extending Assyrian territory and setting up the stele, otherwise a traditional privilege only of the king, is attributed to both Adad-nirari and Shammuramat, as indicated by a plural "they".
 It is furthermore significant that the stele outlines Adad-nirari's descent from both Shamshi-Adad and Shammuramat, given that kings usually only mentioned their paternal lineage.
 In full, the inscription on the boundary stele reads:

 Shammuramat was a famous figure already in her lifetime.
-Among the so-called stelenreihen, a set of steles erected centrally in Assur, the religious and ceremonial heart of the Neo-Assyrian Empire, there are innumerable steles erected by kings and influential male officials and generals, but only three erected by women (the other two women being Libbali-sharrat, the queen of Ashurbanipal, and an unknown wife of Sennacherib).
+Among the so-called stelenreihen, a set of steles erected centrally in Assur, the religious and ceremonial heart of the Neo-Assyrian Empire, there are innumerable steles erected by kings and influential male officials and generals, but only three erected by women (the other two women being Libbāli-šarrat, the queen of Ashurbanipal, and an unknown wife of Sennacherib).
 Though the function and purpose of these stelae remains unknown, it is obvious that only exceptional women were able to erect their own stelae among the others.
 Shammuramat's stele at Assur gives her the same titles as in the Pazarcık boundary stele.

-Shammuramat is mentioned in inscriptions on two identical statues from Nimrud, the Assyrian capital.
-These inscriptions record that the statues were dedicated to the god Nabu by Bel-tarṣi-ilumma, governor of Nimrud, who set them up in the god's temple in the city.
+Shammuramat is mentioned in inscriptions on two identical statues from Kalhu, the Assyrian capital.
+These inscriptions record that the statues were dedicated to the god Nabu by Bel-tarṣi-ilumma, governor of Kalhu, who set them up in the god's temple in the city.
 After a passage praising Nabu, both inscriptions record that Bel-tarṣi-ilumma had the status made and dedicated "for the life of" Adad-nirari, king of Assyria, and Shammuramat, queen.
 Typically, only the king was mentioned.